AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/using-event-num-calc-column.md

 **Explanation**

 The **Event Number** column type identifies the sequence in which events occurred for a particular **event owner**, like a customer or user.
-If you\'re familiar with SQL, this column type is identical to the **RANK** function.
+If you're familiar with SQL, this column type is identical to the **RANK** function.
 It could be used to observe differences in behavior between first-time events, repeat events, or nth events in your data.

 In case of ties, this column contains the same **rank** for the tied events, and skips the subsequent numbers.
 For example, if it were ranking the numbers 5,8,10,10,12, the ranks would be 1,2,3,3,5.

 The most common use case of this column is to analyze first time buyers and repeat buyers.
-First time buyers are identified by adding a filter (to a metric or report) on **Customer\'s order number** = 1. **Customer\'s order number** is a column of the type **Event Number**.
+First time buyers are identified by adding a filter (to a metric or report) on **Customer's order number** = 1. **Customer's order number** is a column of the type **Event Number**.

 **Example**